How To Perform Regular WordPress Backup

 Authenticate Google Drive

-You would be prompted to authenticate Google Drive.
+You will be prompted to authenticate Google Drive.
 Click on the authentication link.

-After authenticating, you would be taken back to the plugin page and an authentication success message will be seen at the top of the screen.
+After authenticating, you will be taken back to the plugin page and an authentication success message will be seen at the top of the screen.
 Also, your first backup would begin automatically.

 And that’s it.
 You’ve successfully set UpdraftPlus to backup your WordPress files and database once every week.